achatto1/achatto1.github.io/_pages/teaching.md

 nav_order: 6
 ---

-1. Fall 2023: Guest Lecturer for  Generative Models at University of Pennsylvania.
+1. Fall 2023: Guest Lecturer for ESE6800-004: Deep Generative Models at University of Pennsylvania.
 	- Invited by Prof. René Vidal.
 	- Gave two lectures:
 	  - <u>Topic 1:</u> Basics of Graph Neural Networks and their application to indoor scene synthesis using Graph Variational Autoencoders.